 1. Shakespeare's plays are most often writt a. rhyming couplets. b. old English. c. blank verse. d. prose.
-2. When we first meet Macbeth, he alread a.
+2. When we first a.
 King of Scotland c.
 Governor of Inverness y holds which title? b.
 Thane of Glamis d.
 World's Strongest Man 3.
-The three We ird Sisters promise that Ma a. a beautiful family acbeth will be King, what de b. eternal life o they promise Banquo? c. he will "get kings" d. all the money in the world 4.
+The three We ird Sisters promise that Ma a. a beautiful family acbeth will be King, what do b. eternal life o they promise Banquo? c. he will "get kings" d. all the money in the world 4.
 Who does Dur ncan proclaim to be his suc a.
-The Thane of Cawdor e Prince of Cumberland"? c.
+The Thane of Cawdor cessor by dubbing him "Th b.
+Macduff e Prince of Cumberland"? c.
 Malcolm d.
 Donalbain 5.
-When we first meet Lady Macbeth, she i a. a detailed plot to kill th b. the dinner preparation c. the battle between Ma d.
-Macbeth's encounter w e King s for Duncan's great feast cbeth and Macdonwald bes the letter describe?
-6. After reading the letter, a servant deliver a.
-The Macduffs have bee c.
-Duncan is dead beth.
+When we first t meet Lady Macbeth, she i a. a detailed plot to kill th b. the dinner preparation c. the battle between Ma d.
+Macbeth's encounter w s for Duncan's great feast cbeth and Macdonwald pes the letter describe?
+6. After reading ading the letter, a servant delivers information to Lady N a.
+The Macduffs have been murdered c.
+Duncan is dead cbeth.
 What is it? b.
-Duncan is on his way t d.
-Her husband is dead o her castle never refers to the three be play on the word "wyrd". a. bizarre c. deadly calls them the "Weird Sisters", whicl 8.
+Duncan is on his way to her castle d.
+Her husband is dead never refers to the three be a play on the word "wyrd". a. bizarre c. deadly calls them the "Weird Sisters", whic 8.
 What does M acbeth see just prior to the a. a talking wolf e murder of Duncan? b. a floating dagger c. a weeping Angel d. a miniature demon 9.
 In what langu age did Shakespeare write a.
 Old English his plays? b.
 Middle English c.
 Gaelic d.
 Early Modern English 10.
 Who flees So cotland after Duncan's mur a.
 Macduff der, because he's worried a b.
 Malcolm about being accused of the c.
 Ross crime or murdered himself? d.
 Banquo 11.
-To protect his Macbeth? s position as King, Macbeth n orders multiple murders.
-Who's murder (or attempt ed murder) is not ordered by a.
+To protect his Macbeth? s position as King, Macbeth orders multiple murders.
+Who's murder (or attempt eed murder) is not ordered by Widebetii: a.
 Banquo b.
 Fleance c.
 Lady Macbeth d.
 The Macduffs 12.
-What disturb ing sight does Macbeth see a.
+What disturb ing sight does Macbeth sed a.
 Banquo's ghost e during the banquet? b. rotten meat c. a bloody dagger d. the catering bill 13.
 What news o does Ross deliver to Macdu a. his family has been mu c.
-Macbeth is dead England? b. his wife is leaving him d.
+Macbeth is dead iff during Macduff's visit to rdered by Macbeth England? b. his wife is leaving him d.
 Lady Macbeth has kille d herself 14.
-What does L ady Macbethcompulsively a. imaginary blood attempt to remove during b. muddy footprints the sleepwalking scene? c.graffiti d. old paint 15.
-Macbeth's se elf-perceived invinciblity co a. that he possesses "Tar b. that his enemy was "ar c. that "fair is foul and fo d. that "none of women- quins ravishing stride" n idiot, full of sound and fu ul is fair" ?
+What does L ady Macbeth compulsively a. imaginary blood attempt to remove during b. muddy footprints the sleepwalking scene? c. graffiti d. old paint 15.
+Macbeth's so a. that he possesses "Tar n idiot, full of sound and fu ul is fair" ?